-- Unplug the saw. - Push down on the saw arm and pull out the lock pin to release the saw arm. - Raise saw arm to its full raised position. - Loosen the miter lock handle. - Rotate the miter table until the pointer is positioned at 0°. - Retighten the miter lock handle. - Lay a framing square flat on the miter table.
+- Unplug your saw. - Push down on the saw arm and pull out the lock pin to release the saw arm. - Raise saw arm to its full raised position. - Loosen the miter lock handle. - Rotate the miter table until the pointer is positioned at 0°. - Securely tighten the miter lock handle. - Lay a framing square flat on the miter table.
 Place one leg of the square against the fence.
 Place the other leg of the square beside the throat plate in the miter table.
-The edge of the square and the slot in the throat plate in the miter table should be parallel as shown in figure 20. - If the edge of the framing square and the throat plate in the miter table are not parallel as shown in figures 21 and 22, adjustments are needed. - Loosen the fence screw and remove the sliding miter fence. - Using the blade wrench, loosen the socket head screws securing the fence.
-Adjust the fence left or right until the framing square and throat plate are parallel. - Retighten the screws securely and recheck the fenceto-table alignment before reinstalling the sliding miter fence.
+The edge of the square and the slot in the throat plate in the miter table should be parallel as shown in figure 23. - If the edge of the framing square and the throat plate in the miter table are not parallel as shown in figures 24 and 25, adjustments are needed. - Using the blade wrench, loosen the socket head screws securing the fence.
+Adjust the fence left or right until the framing square and throat plate are parallel. - Retighten the screws securely and recheck the fenceto-table alignment.